 A 40-inch snook caught by Norm in June 2010.

-The hot spots for snook in 2012 (and nearly every year) were just west of Lighthouse Beach, Tarpon Bay Road Beach, Gulfside City Park (Algiers Lane beach), the beaches along West Gulf Drive, Blind Pass, and Bowman's Beach.
+The hot spots for next year should remain the same as other years: just west of Lighthouse Beach, Tarpon Bay Road Beach, Gulfside City Park (Algiers Lane beach), the beaches along West Gulf Drive, Blind Pass, and Bowman's Beach.
 In the warm months there are snook along all 12 miles of Sanibel's shoreline.

-The best flies are the usuals and a couple of newcomers: Norm's Crystal Schminnows, White Deceivers, Chartreuse and White Deceivers, Coile Deceivers, Chernobyl Schminnows, Soluble Minnows, Dave's Silverbacks, and Gibby's DT's.
-One of our customers, Dave Beall of Cape Coral, caught several snook last year in the mid-30-inch range with his Dave's Silverback, a silver and white streamer (we now sell them).
+The best flies are the usuals, and a couple of newcomers: Norm's Crystal Schminnows, White Deceivers, Chartreuse and White Deceivers, Coile Deceivers, Chernobyl Schminnows, Soluble Minnows, Dave's Silverbacks, and Gibby's DT's.
+One of our customers, Dave Beall of Cape Coral, favors his Dave's Silverback, a silver and white streamer (we now sell them).
 Crease Fly poppers also work early and late and anytime the snook are crashing bait.
 Joe Mahler's Strawboss has also proved effective, as has Doug Greene's Puglisi Fiber and Supreme Hair Clouser in chartreuse and white.
 On rough-water days with little or no visibility our co-worker, Pete Squibb, has had very good luck with his Squibbster fly, an all-marabou Schminnow adaptation that is fished almost like a nymph for trout fishing.
 The key is to fish it VERY CLOSE to shore and into the current.

-Paul Prentiss from Boulder Colorado with a big snook caught along the beach in June 2013.
+Mark Jero from Colorado with a big snook caught along Bowman's Beach in October 2015.

 As reported above, during the warm months, in addition to snook, there are often many Spanish mackerel and large seatrout in close pursuing the baitfish.